Takin’ Off, Mon-Thurs 3-6pm

 I’m a writer!
 Maybe that’s not that shocking.
 I’ve written journalistically for places like Willamette Week and Oregon Quarterly, and I write poems, stories and songs.
 They are usually about my friends and family and ideas of growing up — again, not that shocking.

-Aaaand some shameless self-promotion: I’ve got a solo acoustic single coming out later this month on the label/artist collective Making New Enemies’ annual Group Picture compilation, and I’m working on a chapbook of poems called All 10 Fingers All 2 Hands, forthcoming in 2018.
+Aaaand some shameless self-promotion: I’ve got a solo acoustic single coming out later this month on the label/artist collective Making New Enemies’ annual Group Picture compilation, and I’m working on a chapbook of poems called Notes to Next Forever, forthcoming in 2018.
 I work on zines and other projects at Portland’s wonderful Independent Publishing Resource Center.
-My house hosts regular open mics that celebrate local DIY artists and feature touring bands — I’ll invite you to the next one.
+My house hosts regular open mics that celebrate local DIY artists and feature touring bands.

 When you aren’t listening to the music you play on KMHD, what are you tuned into?